great-gubal-library/central-archives/client/src/markdown/rules.md

 ##### Politics, Religion, and Bigotry

-The Chaos roleplay scene is diverse.
+The FFXIV roleplay scene is diverse.
 Please stay civil and keep real-world political and religious disagreements out of Eorzea.
 Real-life racism, sexism, homophobia, and other material that is culturally offensive in the real world is forbidden.

 (Note that this doesn’t include in-character racism and politics.
 Your character can well distrust a particular Eorzean race or be an avid proponent of an in-universe political ideology, for plenty of reasons!
 Nonetheless, if it’s part of the character description, there needs to be an extremely clear <a href="/rules#ic-ooc">IC/OOC</a> line.)